Agoric/agoric-sdk/packages/produce-promise/CONTRIBUTING.md

 ## Contact

-We use github issues for all bug reports: https://github.com/Agoric/agoric-sdk/issues Please add a [make-promise] prefix to the title and `make-promise` tag to make-promise-related issues.
+We use github issues for all bug reports: https://github.com/Agoric/agoric-sdk/issues Please add a [produce-promise] prefix to the title and `produce-promise` tag to produce-promise-related issues.

 ## Installing, Testing